msyea/msyea.github.io/_posts/2017-07-08-running-windows-app-headless-in-container.md

 Well that was 5 hours of fun!

-Finally can I wrap can I turn all of this into a Docker image?
+Finally, can I turn all of this into a Docker image?

 ```
 FROM node:6.11.0